Archaeological Sites & more

 The Sacred Valley of Urubamba is a scenic, mystical and magical place.
 The Valley stretches between the towns of Pisac and Ollantaytambo.
 It has wonderful Andean landscapes, where the inhabitants, native Quechua ethnic, still conserve many of the ancient customs and ancestral rites.
 You will find architectural marvels that represent the fusion between Inca and Spanish styles and a necessary addition to all Cusco tours.

-The Inca were experts when it came to acclimatizing plants to different altitudes.
+The Inca were experts at acclimatizing plants to different altitudes.
 Moray is made up of terraced rings.
 Each ring sits at a different height and allowed the Inca to observe crops in different environments.
 The Inca also imported different soils from around their empire to test them at Moray.
 With the different rings, the people were able to slowly move crops up or down from terrace to terrace, acclimatizing them as they went.

-Never discovered by the Inca, Machu Picchu was lost to the world (but not nearby locals) until Hyrum Bingham discovered it in the early 1900's.
+Never discovered by the Spanish, Machu Picchu was lost to the world (but not nearby locals) until Hyrum Bingham discovered it in the early 1900's.
 It was originally built in the 15th century.

 Machu Picchu was a small, but sustainable town built for the elite of the Inca society.

-Fresh spring water was chaneled through the city via a series of genius aqueducts and crops were grown on the terraces.
+Fresh spring water was channeled through the city via a series of ingenious aqueducts and crops were grown on the terraces.
 It was a self sufficient site and could house around 2,000 people.